 1) Power the panel up

 2) Select the HOME button (middle button on panel front)

-3) Insert USB (with an audio file on it) into one of the 2 front USB ports of the panel
+3) Insert USB (with an audio/video file on it) into one of the 2 front USB ports of the panel

 4) When the USB Dialog box appears, select OK to open the media player application

-5) Search for your files by selecting the Local Disk Storage folder > External > Select your audio file by tapping it
+5) Search for your files by selecting the Local Disk Storage folder > External > Select your audio/video file by tapping it

 6) Play the file and manipulate the volume from the remote control, the panel buttons or the screen.
 If the volume seems a little low or muffled, check to be sure the panel is in STANDARD sound mode versus MIC mode: Use the Remote Control > Select the S.M. button while pointing the remote towards the SimplicityTouch Logo/LED sensor on the front of the panel) > select S.M. until you see STANDARD in the dialog box top left of the screen.